zijunj/CS506_Lab2/README.md

-# Image Compression using KMeans
+# Lab02: Image Compression using KMeans

 ---

-**To get credit for the assignment, please submit your code and results through the designated submission platform.**
+**To get credit for the lab, please show the completed work to a lab TA.
+They will check you off.**

 **Goals**:

 1. Learn how to apply KMeans clustering for image compression.
 2. Implement basic image processing tasks.
 3. Practice working with external libraries such as `scikit-learn`, `numpy`, and `Pillow`.
-4. Understand how to manipulate images as NumPy arrays and perform color reduction.

 **Working in pairs is allowed but not required.**